 The villa is fully-staffed by a manageress, two house boys, laundry person and in-house chef who between them can cater to your every need.

-Sea Monkey’s range of amenities extends from snorkelling equipment, kayaks and paddling boards to a table tennis table.
+Sea Monkey’s range of amenities extends from fishing rods for casting off the rocks and snorkelling equipment, to kayaks, paddling boards and, back on dry land, a table tennis table.
 We’re also delighted to organise car rentals, fishing and diving trips and other excursions, and can also arrange for in-house yoga sessions and spa treatments on request.

 A Special Place